sjsucmpe272-fall21/BibSense/README.md

 ### Approach:

-We will combine and clean the dataset from the different sources mentioned below and prepare it for training.
+- Combine and clean the dataset from the different sources mentioned below and prepare it for training.
 The data set will be classified into four categories: covid-19, normal, viral pneumonia and lung opacity and stored in dataframes.
-We intend to use Pytorch(YOLOv5), Tesnsorflow, and Convolutional Neural Networks(CNN) algorithms to train the model.
-Finally, we will measure the accuracy, sensitivity, and specificity of the model against a sample dataset.
-The user will have a front end based on FLASK where he can upload the chest CT-scan image and view the results.
+- Use Pytorch(YOLOv5), Tesnsorflow, and Convolutional Neural Networks(CNN) algorithms to train the model.
+- Measure the accuracy, sensitivity, and specificity of the model against a sample dataset.
+- The user will have a front end based on FLASK where he can upload the chest CT-scan image and view the results.

 ### Persona:
 Any user who wants to upload a CT-scan.